JaeNahm421/test1/eng/Manual.md

 **git add:** Adds new files or changes to the repository.

 **git commit ( -m “message here”):** To commit the file or change to the repository after adding it in.(Does not sync it up with the github yet) -m is input a message for the change.

+(Press the esc button and then type :wq to escape the message line if do not put a message after the -m command and wish to escape.)

 **git push:** Pushes any changes made on the machine to the github, changing the project on the repository.